scloud19/SECipedia/Linux/Linux Basics/linux_permissions.md

                   setuid
                   setgid
                   sticky

-              umask [-S] OCT_MODES
+              When using umask, you need to put your command in your shell's startup file umask [-S] OCT_MODES
                 -S symbolic mode
                   umask -S
-                    You can see current umask displayed symbolically This is the opposite of chmod.
+                    You can see current umask displayed symbolically This is the opposite of chmod
                   chmod's 7 would be rwx
-                  in umask this is --- (no privs) Finding umask's OCT_MODES (estimation)
+                  in umask this is --- (no privs)

+                Common umasks
+                  022 - You want everyone to be able to see all of the files/directories that you create 077 - if you want want anyone to see your files.

+                Finding umask's OCT_MODES (estimation)
                   If a MODE is negative then you can't use this technique
                     Ex: Base Permission   666